 The failure mode is consistent: a company chooses an AI builder based on speed and cost, launches successfully, and then spends the next six to twelve months trying to extend the platform to handle requirements it was never designed for.
 The Zapier workarounds accumulate.
 The integrations become brittle.
 The technical debt compounds until someone makes the call to rebuild.

-The rebuild is always more expensive than the original build would have been.
+The rebuild is often more expensive than the original build would have been.
 And the pain is concentrated in exactly the moments that matter most to a B2B business: when pipeline is up, when a major customer needs something specific, or when the ops team finally has budget to automate.

 The right question before choosing any approach is: “What does this website need to do for the business in 18 months, not just at launch?”